33% off, foreverNew customers · code · ends Aug 31

 Mid-market, $10M+.
 Layer in intent (6sense) and orchestration (Clay) once you have a RevOps team to run them.
 Consider ZoomInfo or Cognism for enterprise or EMEA coverage, with Cleanlist as the cost-efficient layer for the bulk of enrichment.
 The trap here is buying enterprise data for every record when a waterfall covers most of them at a fraction of the cost.

 Technical GTM teams at any stage.
 Clay for orchestration if you have the engineering bandwidth.
 If you want the waterfall result without the build time, Cleanlist delivers the same accuracy outcome with no workflow to maintain.
+Its playbook builder chains enrichment, scoring, and CRM sync into one automation.

 Source: Cleanlist Pricing